BrennanB/quartz/content/Design/Choosing Ratios.md

 If a task can be done at a higher reduction to increase torque, that is beneficial as you draw less current from the battery.
 This reduces the chances of a brownout, and makes battery depletion less.
 # Design Calculator

 We use [Recalc](https://www.reca.lc/) to do the math calculations for our [[Mechanism|mechanisms]].
 Each calculation has a unique url that you can copy and save for reference later.
-Save these urls and put them in [[slack]] for future reference.
+Save these urls and put them in [[Slack]] for future reference.

 # Example Calculations